-No stakeholder concerns have been raised regarding potential impacts and risks from the physical presence of the survey vessel and potential for marine fauna vessel strike or entanglement.
+No stakeholder concerns have been raised regarding potential impacts and risks from the physical presence of the MODU and support vessels and potential for vessel strike associated with the petroleum activity.

 Several conservation management plans have been consulted in the development of this EP (Appendix B).
 Actions identified in the Blue Whale Conservation Management Plan and DEE conservation advice documents for humpback whales and whale sharks regarding vessel strike incident reporting will be implemented.